 In Chicago, growing up in certain neighborhoods essentially guarantees a lifetime of poverty and frequent exposure to violence.
 The Chicago metro area is the third most racially-segregated metro area nationally behind Milwaukee, Wisconsin, New York City, New York, and Newark, New Jersey.
 Massey and Denton argue in their seminal 1993 treatise, American Apartheid that poverty is concentrated in non-white neighborhoods, not by coincidence but through systematic segregation.
 Moreover, racial segregation magnifies poverty’s influence within communities of color.7

-Racial segregation also impacts causes of death, life expectancy, birth weight and infant mortality, and gun-related deaths.
+Racial segregation also impacts the causes of death, life expectancy, birth weight, and infant mortality, and gun-related deaths.
 Indeed, studies show marked reductions in systolic blood pressure and overall better health outcomes among persons living in less segregated areas.8 9

 Causes of Death